OK, I've got to admit I may, just may, be getting a little older. Getting older is better than the alternative, I guess.

 These come in different sizes based on how large of a garden you are wanting, some with taller legs and some with shorter legs.
 You can either put them in the yard or on the porch or patio.

-OK, this is not a sponsored post for Ryobi ONE 18Volt powered tools, but I might be sort of addicted to them.
+OK, this is not a sponsored post for Ryobi ONE 18Volt powered tools, but I might be sort of obsessed with them.
 We have a garden shed full of traditional garden tools that either have to be plugged in (I have a serious fear of cutting into the cord when I'm trimming my hedges and electrocuting myself) or run on gas.

 These Ryobi One 18V tools are LIGHTWEIGHT and you just pop a rechargeable battery in them and off you go.
 No walking out to the tool shed, making sure there's gas in it and begging someone to start it for me.
 Just grab and go!

 And just a tip on batteries, the 2 AH (amp hour) sized battery is VERY LIGHT, almost as if there is no battery in it.
 The 4 AH one actually will last longer, but you will notice there is a battery added to it (still not too heavy to hold, but thought I'd mention the difference in weight).